m-khomutov/mp4restorer/README.md

 **Usage**

-`mp4restore [-h] [-sps SPS] [-pps PPS] conf dump`
+`mp4restore [-h] [-sps SPS] [-pps PPS] [-conf CONF] dump`

 Verifies mp4 file is correct by reading 'moov' and 'mdat' atoms.
-Restores the file if incorrect using video data from 'mdat' and sps/pps from record channel.
+Restores the file if incorrect using video data from 'mdat' and sps/pps from record channel or arguments.
 Restored file name is compiled from initial file name and '-r' suffix.
-Should be used as dumping post script.
+Can be used as dumping post script.

 **positional arguments**
-* conf        recorder configuration file
 * dump        mp4 file to check